Context-Aware or Context-Insensitive? Assessing LLMs' Performance in Document-Level Translation: Abstract

 \section{Abstract}

-Large language models (LLM) are increasingly strong contenders in machine translation.
-We study document-level translation, where some words cannot be translated without context from outside the sentence.
-We investigate the ability of prominent LLMs to utilize context by analyzing models' robustness to perturbed and randomized document context.
-We find that LLMs' improved document-translation performance is not always reflected in pronoun translation performance.
-We highlight the need for context-aware finetuning of LLMs with a focus on relevant parts of the context to improve their reliability for document-level translation.
+Large language models (LLMs) are increasingly strong contenders in machine translation.
+In this work, we focus on document-level translation, where some words cannot be translated without context from outside the sentence.
+Specifically, we investigate the ability of prominent LLMs to utilize the document context during translation through a perturbation analysis (analyzing models' robustness to perturbed and randomized document context) and an attribution analysis (examining the contribution of relevant context to the translation).
+We conduct an extensive evaluation across nine LLMs from diverse model families and training paradigms, including translation-specialized LLMs, alongside two encoder-decoder transformer baselines.
+We find that LLMs' improved document-translation performance compared to encoder-decoder models is not reflected in pronoun translation performance.
+Our analysis highlight the need for context-aware finetuning of LLMs with a focus on relevant parts of the context to improve their reliability for document-level translation.